|Main entrance to Lord & Taylor (1914)|

 Once upon a time the Toy Department displayed its mechanical water toys in a 7 ’x 16’ tank.
-Between 1914 and 1938, the Sixth Avenue Elevated conveniently stopped just a block away from the store.
+And between 1914 and 1938, the Sixth Avenue Elevated conveniently stopped just a block away from the store.

 Yet even as change came to Lord & Taylor, the store had a habit of standing still.
 It evoked an earlier city.

-I don’t mean that the store seemed quaint.
-Rather, it connected generations: for us, the tail-end baby boomers, to the city where our mothers emerged from the Depression and war, and fully came of age.
+I don’t mean that the store was quaint.
+Rather, it connected generations: for us, the tail-end baby boomers, to the city where our mothers emerged from the Depression and war and fully came of age.

 A child feels very comfortable being held by the hand as an adult knowledgeably navigates a large, old building.
 Such a place was Lord & Taylor, just like Grand Central Terminal.